thebrettbarlow/forcelandia-ai-vs-developer/force-app/ai/prompts/implement_api_2.md

 response into expected return type.

 When you have completed the task, only respond with the specific method that you have implemented.
 Remove all TODO comments.
+Do not omit any part for brevity.

 The result of modifying request parameters must meet the following requirements:

+- Use string concatenation to construct the `endpoint` URL
 - Review the API documentation to see if parameters need to be passed in the URL or the request body
-- Assume that the `HttpRequestFactory` has returned an `HttpRequest` that already has all authentication-related parameters set
+- Assume that the `createRequest(String endpoint)` has returned an `HttpRequest` that already has all authentication-related parameters set

 The result of parsing the response into expected return type must meet the following requirements: